Filed by Sunrun Inc.

 Annualized, pro forma, projected and estimated numbers are used for illustrative purpose only, are not forecasts and may not reflect actual results.

-The foregoing review of important factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included herein and elsewhere, including the risk factors included in Sunruns and Vivint Solars most recent reports on Form 10-K, Form 10-Q, Form 8-K and other documents on file with the United States Securities and Exchange Commission (SEC).
+The foregoing review of important factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included herein and elsewhere, including the risk factors included in Sunruns registration statement on Form S-4, filed with the United States Securities and Exchange Commission (SEC) on August 14, 2020 and Sunruns and Vivint Solars most recent reports on Form 10-K, Form 10-Q, Form 8-K and other documents on file with the SEC.
 These forward-looking statements represent estimates and assumptions only as of the date made.
 Unless required by federal securities laws, Sunrun and Vivint Solar assume no obligation to update any of these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated, to reflect circumstances or events that occur after the statements are made.
 Given these uncertainties, investors should not place undue reliance on these forward-looking statements.
 Investors should read this document with the understanding that Sunruns and Vivint Solars actual future results may be materially different from what Sunrun and Vivint Solar expect.
 Sunrun and Vivint Solar qualify all of their forward-looking statements by these cautionary statements.

 Additional Information and Where to Find It